mfreeborn/heliocron/README.md

   * `-a, --altitude` [required if `--event` is one of { `custom_am` | `custom_pm` }]

     Specify the number of degrees that the geometric centre of the Sun is below the horizon when using a `custom_*` event.
+Allowed values are between -90.0 and 90.0.

     If this option is passed for any other event, it is simply ignored.

     Example:
     ```bash
-    # specify the custom event of Jewish dusk, commonly held to be when the centre of
-    # the Sun is 8.5° below the horizon as it is setting in the evening
+    # specify the custom event of Jewish dusk, commonly held to be when the centre of the Sun is 8.5° below the horizon as it is setting in the evening
     $ heliocron wait --event custom_pm --altitude 8.5
     ```